Disturbances in Influence of a Shepherding Agent is More Impactful than Sensorial Noise During Swarm Guidance: Results and Discussion

 Similarly, according to the SEM values of $f$, Figure~\ref{fig:alpha0-lamdax} shows when there is no perception noise, the shepherd exhibits stable behaviour over 150 episodes at pairs of $\lambda$ from the noise free level to the medium level and $\alpha_0$.
-When high actuation noise ($\lambda_5$) is applied, the behaviour of the shepherd is more fluctuating in the first 150 episodes, and takes more additional 150 episodes to reach to the stable point wherein all the SEM-P values of the threshold $f$ reduces to below 3$\%$ can be seen in Figure~\ref{fig:alpha0-lamdax-semp}.
+When high actuation noise ($\lambda_5$) is applied, the behaviour of the shepherd fluctuates more in the first 150 episodes, and takes another 150 episodes to reach to the stable point wherein all the SEM-P values of the threshold $f$ reduces to below 3$\%$ can be seen in Figure~\ref{fig:alpha0-lamdax-semp}.
 Furthermore, with the very high actuation noise ($\lambda_6$), the shepherd is not able to achieve the mission.

-The similar results coming from the other pairs of $\lambda$ and $\alpha$ show that the stability measured from performance of the shepherd is not reached at noise levels higher than medium in both the actuation and perception.
-Especially, the shepherd collapses at the very high level of actuation noise $\lambda_6$.
-Figure~\ref{fig:alpha-lamdax-notworking-evaluation} illustrates this instability when all the SEM and SEM-P values show instability by the end of our evaluation and can not reduce to the stable point wherein the SEM-P values need to be below $3\%$.
-We notes that in the unstable condition of the evaluation, the reliability to estimate the performance of the shepherd might be imprecise so in the next parts, we just focus on analysing the performance on the setups reaching stability.
+Similar results coming from the other pairs of $\lambda$ and $\alpha$ show that the stability measured from performance of the shepherd is not reached at noise levels higher than medium in both actuation and perception.
+Especially, the shepherding task collapses at a very high level of actuation noise $\lambda_6$.
+Figure~\ref{fig:alpha-lamdax-notworking-evaluation} illustrates this instability when the majority of the SEM and SEM-P values show instability by the end of our evaluation and can not reduce to a stable point wherein the SEM-P values are below $3\%$.
+We note that in the unstable condition of the evaluation, the reliability to estimate the performance of the shepherd might be imprecise so in the next parts, we just focus on analysing the performance on the setups reaching stability.